 I will revisit our Character based persona Mel who wants to capture and preserve her family:

 Mel’s Tragic Flaw – Mel sees her children’s and family’s success as an extension of her own.
 For her, the drive to over-commit and achieve is driven by status and outward markers of success.
 Her time-poor situation is her own doing because she is afraid of being judged for doing less or not doing all of the right things.
 It is important that Mel links her process of documentation to her sense of achievement and success.
-And though she is busy, she is creating amazing experiences for her children and they love the activities together.
+And though she is busy, she is creating amazing experiences for her children and they love doing the activities together.

 In a traditional persona, a tragic flaw may be referred to as a pain point.
 A traditional approach to a pain point might be written as follows: